-"Every child deserves the best possible start in life, as well as support to reach their full potential.
-A child's experience in the early years has a major impact on their future life chances.
-A secure safe and happy childhood is important in its own right, and it provides the foundation for children to make the most of their abilities and talents as they grow up.
-When parents choose to use early years services they want to know the provision will keep their children safe and help them to thrive.
-The Early Years Foundation Stage is the framework that provides that assurance."
-EYFS 2012
+Every child deserves the best possible start in life and the support that enables them to fulfil their potential.
+Children develop quickly in the early years and a child's experiences between birth and age five have a major impact on their future life chances.
+A secure, safe and happy childhood is important in its own right.
+Good parenting and high quality early learning together provide the foundation children need to make the most of their abilities and talents as they grow up.
 The Early Years Foundation Stage (EYFS) applies to children from birth to the end of the reception year.
+(Statutory Framework for the EYFS 2021)

-At Alverton School our Foundation Stage is for children from 3 to 5 years.
-Children are able to join us part time in Foundation 1 (nursery) the term after they are 3, then they move up to the main school (reception) in the September before they turn 5.
-In partnership with parents and carers we enable the children to begin the process of becoming active learners for life.
-We endeavour to ensure that children "learn and develop well and kept healthy and safe."
-We aim to support children in their learning through "teaching and experiences that gives children the broad range of skills that provide the right foundation for good progress through school and in life."
-(Statutory Framework for the EYFS 2012)
+At Alverton School our Foundation Stage is for children from 2 to 5 years.
+In partnership with parents and carers we enable the children to begin the process of becoming active learners for life and we ensure that children learn and develop well and are kept healthy and safe.
+We promote teaching and learning to ensure children's 'school readiness' and give children the broad range of knowledge and skills that provide the right foundation for good future progress through school and life.(Statutory Framework for the EYFS 2021)